2020 Street Stock Rules

-C. Rear axle housing must be a Stock OEM unit from a passenger car and must be a continuous housing between the backing plates.
+C. Rear axle housing must be a continuous housing between the backing plates.
 Only one-piece, magnetic steel rear end axle housings will be permitted.

 G. Stock OEM, identical/exact replacement, or DCA P/N 17812, J.C.I.
 P/N JCI-03-01B or Hamm’s Welding GHC-1925-RB series lower trailing arms for your chassis year/make/model must be used.
 The lower trailing arms must maintain the Stock OEM bolt-in length.
 They must attach to the frame in the unaltered Stock OEM location.
 Lower trailing arm mounting brackets on the axle tubes may be aftermarket and/or moved but rear must be centered in chassis.
 Left and right backing plates must be an equal distance from the frame rails.

 H. Springs must be mounted on axle housing in stock location for frame being used.